 When incorporating a company, one of the main reasons for rejecting applications is a problem with the name.
 Before choosing a name you should use our WebCHeck service to ensure your chosen name is not the same as an existing name on the index of company names.
 You should also check the Trade Marks Register of the UK Intellectual Property Office to ensure that the proposed name does not infringe an existing trade mark.
 You can also seek advice from the Institute of Trade Mark Attorneys.

 Please note: you cannot reserve a name.
 We cannot guarantee to process applications in strict order of the time or date of their receipt and in general electronic documents are processed more quickly than paper documents.
 You should also look at words that are restricted and/or require support.
-Further guidance can be found on our site.
+Further guidance can be found on our website.

 Consider these three ways to incorporate a company

 - web incorporation service – this is available on our site, it enables you to incorporate the basic private limited company limited by shares